 The last operating mine within the Corporation's assets was the Copper Rand mine which ceased operations in December 2008 when it was owned by Campbell Resources.
-After mining stopped at the Copper Rand mine, the mill was put in a shutdown protocol in late 2008 and early 2009 where flotation cells, pump boxes, thickeners and slurry lines were all emptied.
+After mining stopped at the Copper Rand mine, the mill (located right next to Copper Rand mine) was put in a shutdown protocol in late 2008 and early 2009 where flotation cells, pump boxes, thickeners and slurry lines were all emptied.
 The ball mills were emptied of material, liners were removed and the mills were raised on jacks.
 Afterwards the equipment was deenergized.

-Operational Highlights Q2 2023
+Operational Highlights Q3 2023